Obstetrics and Gynecology

 2. GUIDELINES

-1. Length: minimum six weeks.
+1. Length: Minimum six weeks.

 2. Site: Labor and delivery suite including ob triage, the operating room, gynecology inpatient units and the ante-partum, post-partum and post-operative units, outpatient clinics, private MD offices and the Emergency Department.